thelfer/mfem-mgis/docs/source/developer_guide/contributing_guide.rst

 Please ask first before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Please adhere to the coding conventions used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-Adhering to the following this process is the best way to get your work included in the project.
+Adhering to the following process is the best way to get your work included in the project.

 Please, before any merge request of a new feature, make sure that non-regression tests are performed with the command: